Table of Contents

 Common usage includes, as an astringent, it may be used as a pleasant smelling ingredient for some skin tonics.

 Have you heard of French lilac?
-Metformin was originally developed from natural compounds found in the plant known as goat’s rue or French lilac (galega officinalis L.).
+Metformin was originally developed from natural compounds found in the plant known as goat’s rue or French lilac (Galega officinalis L.).
 It’s used to lower insulin and is presently hyped up for longevity.
 Despite being called lilac, it’s not really related; French lilac is from the pea family, not the olive family.

 Alternative Uses of Lilac